bsn0w/linkster/README.md

 Linkster
 =================
 <img src="linkster.png" width="200" align="left">
 <b>Linkster</b> is a bot written in Discord.js, it consists of fun, moderative and utility commands.

-P.S This bot was made when I was learing how to develop bots but I still update/add files here and there.
+Anyways, this bot was made when I was learning how to develop bots.

 Made by [bluesn0w](https://twitter.com/bsn0w_)
 -------------------